yanpanlau/yanpanlau.github.io/_posts/2016-07-10-FlappyBird-Keras.md

 x_t1 = x_t1.reshape(1, 1, x_t1.shape[0], x_t1.shape[1])
 s_t1 = np.append(x_t1, s_t[:, :3, :, :], axis=1)
 ```
-So x_t1 is a single frame with shape (1x1x80x80) and s_t1 is the stacked frame with shape (1x4x80x80).
-You might asked, why the input dimension is (1x4x80x80) but not (4x80x80)?
-Well, it was an requirement in Keras.
+x_t1 is a single frame with shape (1x1x80x80) and s_t1 is the stacked frame with shape (1x4x80x80).
+You might ask, why the input dimension is (1x4x80x80) but not (4x80x80)?
+Well, it was a requirement in Keras so let's stick with it.

+### Convolution Neural Network

-Now, We can input the pre-processed screen into the neural network, which is a convolution neural network:
+Now, we can input the pre-processed screen into the neural network, which is a convolution neural network:

 ```python
 def buildmodel():